 Malaria (aka intermittent fever)

 We now know that malaria is carried by mosquitoes.
-The theory of their day was that it was due to contact or breathing of air containing decomposing vegetative gases- thus the name malaria or "bad air".
+The theory of their day was that it was due to contact or breathing of air containing decomposing vegetative gases, thus the name malaria or "bad air."
 Although few men died of the disease, the recurring shaking chills and fevers could totally debilitate a dragoon or infantryman, and make him useless on campaign.
-The disease was treated and cured with Quinine.
+The disease was and is treated and cured with Quinine.
 Quinine was used in all cases of fever including mumps, measles, typhoid, yellow and scarlet fevers, as well as chicken pox, but was only effective as a cure for malaria.

 One preventative measure to escape diseases such as malaria was open air.
 Open air was believed to be conducive to good health.
 The hospital was designed with a porch all the way around to provide convalescing patients an area to exercise and breathe in good air.

 As good air was conducive to health, it was believed that many diseases such as malaria were caused by bad air.
 Bad air was thought to accumulate at lower areas, so high ground was sought to build the fort, and living quarters were located on the second floors of the buildings, as opposed to the basement or ground level.